deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 ## Webxdc File Format

 - a **Webxdc app** is a **ZIP-file** with the extension `.xdc`
+- the ZIP-file must use the default compression methods as of RFC 1950, this is "Deflate" or "Store"
 - the ZIP-file must contain at least the file `index.html`
 - if the Webxdc app is started, `index.html` is opened in a restricted webview that allow accessing resources only from the ZIP-file